Limestone County, Alabama: Government and politics

 Limestone County comprises the Thirty-Ninth Judicial Circuit of Alabama.
 The Thirty-Ninth Judicial Circuit was created in the early 1980s when Limestone County broke away from Morgan County to form its own circuit.

 The Thirty-Ninth Judicial Circuit has two circuit judges and two district judges.
-The two circuit judges are Judge Robert M. Baker and Judge B. Chadwick Wise.
-The two district judges are Judge Matthew R. Huggins and Judge R. Gray West.
+The two circuit judges are Judge B. Chadwick Wise and Judge Matthew R. Huggins.
+The two district judges are Judge David T. Puckett and Judge R. Gray West.

 The current District Attorney is Brian C.T.
 Jones.

 The current Sheriff of Limestone County is Joshua McLaughlin.
 The term for sheriffs is four years, and there is no term limit.

 Collin Daly (R) is the Chairman of the County Commission.

 Limestone County is reliably Republican at the presidential level.
 The last Democrat to win the county in a presidential election is Jimmy Carter, who won it by an absolute majority in 1980.